enz/pentobi/INSTALL.md

 Because building, deploying and debugging for Android is not yet functional for CMake projects in QtCreator, there exists a project file in `pentobi/Pentobi.pro` for building the Android app.
-Note that even if the source only depends on Qt 5.11, the version of the C++ compiler for Android included in Qt 5.11 does not have full C++17 support, therefore Qt 5.12 is needed for compilation.